2017 New York City truck attack: Victims

 Eight people were killed in the attack, which injured another twelve, including the suspect and two children.
 Two of the dead were Americans: Darren Drake, a 32-year-old man from New Milford, New Jersey, and Nicholas Cleves, a 23-year-old man from Manhattan.
 The other six were foreign nationals; five tourists were from Argentina, and the sixth was from Belgium.
 The five Argentine victims (Diego Enrique Angelini, Ariel Erlij, Hernan Ferruchi, Hernan Diego Mendoza and Alejandro Damian Pagnucco) were all aged 47 or 48.
-They had been part of a group of 10 former classmates at San Martín Polytechnic, a high school in the city of Rosario, Argentina, celebrating their 30th graduation anniversary to fulfill a promise made to each other when they graduated.
+They had been part of a group of 10 former classmates at San Martín Polytechnic, a high school in the city of Rosario, Argentina, celebrating their 30th graduation anniversary to fulfill a promise made to one another when they graduated.
 The Belgian victim was Ann-Laure Decadt, a 31-year-old mother of two from Staden on vacation in New York City.

 A sixth member of the Argentine group was hospitalized at NewYork–Presbyterian Hospital.
 Two other Belgians were in critical condition.
 One surviving victim required the amputation of two limbs.